Sentilix/thaliz/README.md

 # The Thaliz Project

+## About the Thaliz Project
+This addon will target a random friendly (unreleased) corpse, if any.
+The target will be prioritized in the following order:

+* Highest priority to the corpse you are currently targetting (if any)
+* then other ressers are resurrected
+* then mana users are resurrected
+* then warriors are resurrected
+* and last the rogues.

+If no Warlocks are up, one Warlock will be ressed after ressers are up.
+The raid leader will get priority just below the ressers, as he is usually also the loot master.

+When a corpse is being resurrected (unreleased or not), a random message is displayed on the screen.
+This can be configured to be either a /SAY, /YELL or in /RAID chat, together with an optional whisper to the target.

+Up to 200 random messages in total can be configured.
+The addon ships with 20 pre-configured messages; mostly with quotes from famous World of Warcraft bosses.

 ## Thaliz 1.4
 Messages - or macros - can be grouped into one of five different groups:
 GUILD, CHARACTER, CLASS, RACE and DEFAULT.